AlirioLau/metalkit.github.io/_posts/2017-12-31-metal-2-on-the-a11-gpu.markdown

 ![alt text](https://github.com/MetalKit/images/blob/master/A11.png?raw=true "Particle")

 > Note:  I only included features that are new for `A11` and not available for `A10` or earlier.
-Also, some of these features are also available for `macOS` devices.
+Some of these features are also available for `macOS` devices.

 Let's look briefly into some of these features:

-- [Imageblocks](https://developer.apple.com/documentation/metal/about_gpu_family_4/about_imageblocks) - is not a new concept on iOS devices, however, `Metal 2` on `A11` let us treat imageblocks (which are structured image data in tile memory) as data structures with granular and full control.
+- [Imageblocks](https://developer.apple.com/documentation/metal/about_gpu_family_4/about_imageblocks) - is not a new concept on iOS devices, however, `Metal 2` on `A11` lets us treat imageblocks (which are structured image data in tile memory) as data structures with granular and full control.
 They are integrated with fragment and compute shaders.

 - [Tile Shading](https://developer.apple.com/documentation/metal/about_gpu_family_4/about_tile_shading) - is a rendering technique that allows fragment and compute shaders to access persistent tile memory between the two rendering phases.
 Tile memory is GPU on-chip memory that improves performance by storing intermediate results locally instead of using the device memory.
 Tile memory from one phase is available to any subsequent fragment phases.